-When you’re suffering from carpal tunnel syndrome; hand surgery helps you restore the use of your hands and allow you to a lead fuller life, so that you can write, create, make things, pick up your children and perform the important day to day tasks that make up your lives, all of which are very important in having a sense of purpose.
+When you’re suffering from carpal tunnel syndrome; hand surgery helps you regain the use of your hands and allow you to a lead fuller life, so that you can write, create, make things, pick up your children and perform the important day to day tasks that make up your lives, all of which are very important in having a sense of purpose.

 Carpal Tunnel Surgery